 Council buildings are busy spaces that can be host to a myriad of different departments, all located in different parts of the complex, leading to overstretched receptionists and frustrating delays for visitors.

-Essex County Council's facilities provider Mitie contacted Vpod to look at streamlining the number of routine enquiries at the Council's SEAX House HQ everyday.
-Installing a single branded Vgreet was in building's entrance meant that visitors could be immediately connected via audio to the person they needed to speak to to resolve their enquiry, didn't need to have to navigate multiple departments and best of all for the council, a single receptionist to answer all queries could be located in the most practical location for the Council, not stuck at a front desk.
+Essex County Council's facilities provider Mitie contacted Vpod to look at streamlining visitor management at the Council's SEAX House HQ everyday.
+Installing Vgreet within a building's entrance meant that visitors could be immediately connected to the person they needed to speak to to resolve their enquiry, didn't need to have to navigate multiple departments and best of all for the council, a single receptionist can answer all queries and could be located in the most practical location for the Council, not stuck at a front of house desk.

 Mitie is a FTSE 250 strategic outsourcing company and in fact both Mitie and Essex were awarded the 'Best Public Sector Partnership' award at the 2013 Premises and Facilities Management Awards.